Deep learning solutions to telescope pointing and guiding: Acquisition

 Our training data consists of roughly $50,000$ target acquisitions over the course of eight years of observations.
 In addition to the initial horizon coordinates from the mount controller, we use features such as the angles of various port rotators on the telescope, the parallactic angle of the object we're observing, and the current pixel center on the camera.
 In addition, to bolster our model's ability to detect underlying dependencies of the pointing solution on weather, we include information on the dewpoint, temperature, wind-speed, and other climate-related features.
 Our target outputs are trained on the astrometrically determined celestial coordinates of the pixel center of the star tracking camera.

 Though the acquisition data is not a uniform time series (targets are not acquired/reacquired at evenly spaced intervals), over the period of a night we do not expect too much deviation in the engineering and temperature variables we hope to capture in our network.
 In addition, some of these variables are included as features in our network as well, namely those that are quickly measurable relating to atmospheric conditions.
-Fig.~\ref{fig:acqnetwork} shows how the inputs to our recurrent network can be unraveled into individual observations.

 As noted above, because of the nature of the current data available to us, we use the mount encoder horizon coordinates to predict celestial coordinates, in order to analyze the performance of our model relative to the existing telescope pointing solution.
 Summary metrics for our model's performance are shown in Table \ref{tab:astratable}.
 For programming these neural networks, we utilized the TensorFlow package in python which allows for the construction of networks with back-propagation done internally on the back-end\cite{tensorflow2015-whitepaper}.
+For the gradient-boosted tree model, we used the XGBoost package also found in Python\cite{xgboost}.
 We have validated that our model functions in reverse (i.e. using celestial coordinates to predict mount encoder horizon coordinates), but cannot generate a robust comparison with the existing pointing model in this direction.
 We illustrate the current performance of our model in Fig.~\ref{fig:acqnetcelestial}.
-Here, NN is the shorthand nomenclature for our recurrent network, TCS refers to the current pointing system\cite{tpm-paper}, and the `astropy' coordinates are shown for reference as the predictions from the python Astropy coordinate transformation package.\cite{astropy:2013,astropy:2018} In addition, Fig.\ref{fig:orangelineplot} shows how our deep learning framework is less prone to systematic errors in the azimuthal direction.
+Here, Model is the shorthand nomenclature for best model (XGBoost), TCS refers to the current pointing system\cite{tpm-paper}, and the `astropy' coordinates are shown for reference as the predictions from the python Astropy coordinate transformation package.\cite{astropy:2013,astropy:2018} In addition, Fig.\ref{fig:orangelineplot} shows how our machine-learning framework is less prone to systematic errors in the azimuthal direction.
 Instead we see more uniform errors, and overall improved accuracy in comparison to the existing pointing solution.
+While the neural network as of now is not as accurate as our XGBoost model, it is still encouraging that we are able to achieve error on just the order of a few arcminutes using nothing but previously obtained Star Tracker data.